melezhik/outthentic/README.md

 Regular expression should start with \`regexp:' marker.

-You may use \`(,)' symbols to capture subparts of matching strings, the captured chunks will be saved and could be used further,
+You may use \`(,)' symbols to capture sub-parts of matching strings, the captured chunks will be saved and could be used further,

 - **captures**

 Note, that story runner does not care about how many times a given check expression is matched by stdout, outhentic "assumes" it at least should be matched once.
-However it's possible to accumulate all matching lines and save them for further processing, just use \`(,)' symbols to capture subparts of matching strings:
+However it's possible to accumulate all matching lines and save them for further processing, just use \`(,)' symbols to capture sub-parts of matching strings:

         regexp: Hello, my name is (\w+)

 See ["captures"](#captures) section for full explanation of a captures:

 ## Comments, blank lines and text blocks

 - **comments**

     Comment lines start with \`#' symbol, story runner ignores comments chunks when parse story checks:

         # comments could be represented at a distinct line, like here
-        The begining of story
+        The beginning of story
-        Hello World # or could be added to existed matchers to the left, like here
+        Hello World # or could be added to existed expression to the right, like here

 - **blank lines**

     Blank lines are ignored.
 You may use blank lines to improve code readability:

         # check output
-        The begining of story
+        The beginning of story
         # then 2 blank lines